-Shopping in Jeddah is an enjoyable experience!
+Shopping in Riyadh is an enjoyable experience!
 Prices are competitive in many products from gold to carpets, textiles or designer labels.

 Islam is the official religion of KSA.

-Personal effects entering Jeddah are not liable to a customs levy.
+Personal effects entering Riyadh are not liable to a customs levy.
 It is strictly forbidden to import drugs and pornographic material and items.

 The importation of alcohol into the Kingdom of Saudi Arabia is NOT PERMITTED.

-There is a wide choice of hotels in Jeddah ranging from small boutiques to 5 star luxury properties.
+There is a wide choice of hotels in Riyadh ranging from small boutiques to 5 star luxury properties.

 The larger hotels all offer an airport shuttle bus service.